Akatmks/Akatsumekusa-Aegisub-Scripts/docs/Using aka.uikit.md

   \textbox { height: 3, name: "command" }
 ```

-The parameter data should be key-value pair, in the same format as the second return from vanilla `aegisub.dialog.display`. `dialog:load_data()` overrides the values in the dialog or from previous call of `dialog:load_data()` with the value from the new data.
+The data should be in key-value pairs, in the same format as the second return from vanilla `aegisub.dialog.display`.

-A special situation when filling data from previous run is when the script is executed for the first time and a default value is needed.
-You can directly write the default value to each classes and `dialog:load_data()` will override it when previous data is available:
+`dialog:load_data()` overrides the default values set in the dialog or values from previous call of `dialog:load_data()`.
+That means if you want to use values from previous run but also need a default value when the user runs the script for the first time, you can write the default value directly to each classes:
 ```lua
 dialog = adialog.new({ width = 4 })
                 :load_data(previous_data) -- could be nil